mihail-ivanov/flask-init/README.md

 Flask skeleton application which configures things like database, migrations, class based views and blueprints

+Different configurations will be uploaded as separate branches in this repository.
+For example: basic application with user authentication support.

 ## Installation

 1. Clone the app